greenpower2669/FabWebIndexer/README.md

 English:
 Directory Listing Web App:

+index.php in root and Programmes en C ++

 This web application is designed to display directories in a visually engaging way.
 It features a centralized layout with a vibrant, animated background.
 Each directory is listed as a clickable item that opens the directory in a new tab when clicked.

 Key Features: